MicrosoftDocs/cpp-docs.tr-tr/docs/cpp/static-assert.md

 ## <a name="description"></a>Açıklama

-Aşağıdaki örnekte, **static_assert** bildirimi blok kapsamına sahiptir. **Static_assert** VMPage yapısının boyutunun sistemin sanal bellek sayfa için ona eşit olduğunu doğrular.
+Aşağıdaki örnekte, **static_assert** bildiriminde blok kapsamı vardır. **Static_assert** , VMPage yapısının boyutunun, sistemin sanal bellek PageSize değerine eşit olduğunu doğrular.

 ## <a name="example"></a>Örnek